nicolasblackburn/js-game/README.md

 ## Features

 The development server supports hot code reload.
 Saving changes in a code file or in an asset file will automatically reload it in the browser without requiring a refresh.
-Functions and classes that want to support hot cod reload must use the `virtual()` function.
+Functions and classes that want to support hot code reload must use the `virtual()` function.
 There are some limitations to this approach.
-For example, growing the state of a game or a class is not straightforward to reload.
+For example, changing the structure of persistent data, for example class properties, does not work well with reload.
 I find for this reason that a more functional style works better with hot code reload.

-It also support error capture and messaging in the server's standard output.
+It also supports error capture and messaging in the server's standard output.

 - Hot code reload
 - Remote console log and error reporting